Our international online training program empowers individuals and communities to combat cyberhate and help make our social media platforms hate-free!

-Our FREE, 6 weeks program includes:
+Our FREE, four-week program includes:

 - Live, practical hands-on training => Participants will learn how to monitor hate speech and get it taken off social media platforms.

 - Mentoring throughout the program.

 - Lectures with keynote speakers => Monthly webinars will provide participants with insights into different aspects of hate speech,